julzaza/wildwitchherbs/_posts/2025-07-01-witchs-herbal-starter-kit.md

 > If you work with disease, death, or spirits, Artemisia annua belongs on your altar.

+Dive deeper into understanding  [Wormwood a.k.a.
+Artemisia in Whitchcraft](/wormwood-witchcraft-war)

 ---

 ## 4. **Nettle** (*Urtica dioica*) — Boundaries, Blood, and Protection